CoBrALab/MAGeTbrain/README.md

-    Note, you might only choose to run registrations between the Atlases and the template library images, and then later perform label fusion by doing the template-library-to-subject registraions at the time of voting in temp space.
+    Note, you might only choose to run registrations between the Atlases and the template library images, and then later perform label fusion by doing the subject registraions at the time of voting in temp space.
 This saves lots of disk space.
 To do this, just run:

         grep atlases 1_register_jobs > register_atlases